Art Core and Basic Requirements

 The study of art as a major is divided into the art core and the area of emphasis.

 The art core is taken in the freshman and sophomore years and includes History of

-Design, and Human Figure.
+Three-Dimensional Design.
 In the sophomore year, preferably the Fall semester, the

 art student usually participates in the University of Dallas Rome Program.